 - Stage 4 RO Membrane: 2 – 4 years

 - Stage 5 Carbon Post Filter: 2 – 4 years

-The first year, the total replacement filter cost for the ZeroWater pitcher is over 5x that of the RO system.
-In two years time or less, the overall costs are even.
+In the first year, the total replacement filter cost for the ZeroWater pitcher is over 5x that of the RO system.
+In two years’ time or less, the overall costs are even.
 Thereafter, the RO system costs a lot less to maintain.

 Advantages of a Reverse Osmosis System

 Now, let’s explore several of the advantages of owning an RO system over the ZeroWater filter pitcher: